COVID-19 Service Updates

 The Government of Ireland have announced a roadmap to guide us safely towards reopening our country on a phased basis, as we work our way together through the current pandemic.

-For more information on all the phases in this roadmap, under all the pertinent headings click on the following link: https://www.gov.ie/en/news/58bc8b-taoiseach-announces-roadmap-for-reopening-society-and-business-and-u/
+For updated information on the relevant phases in this roadmap, click on the following link: https://www.gov.ie/en/news/58bc8b-taoiseach-announces-roadmap-for-reopening-society-and-business-and-u/

-For each planned phase of the easing of restrictions, Clarecare Family Support Services want to help you to create some fun ideas that are appropriate to try out with someone in your house, and to connect with someone you care about using your ideas.
+For each planned phase of the easing of restrictions, Clarecare Family Support Service wants to help you create and try out some fun ideas, and to connect with someone you care about using these ideas.